More

 5. People

-In the field of the service marketing mix, ‘people’ are referred to as both the service personnel as well as the customers, because in some cases, not only the service personnel but the customers are also essential for delivering the service successfully.
+In the realm of the service marketing mix, ‘people’ encompasses both service personnel and customers.
+This is because, in some scenarios, not just the service personnel but also the customers are vital for the successful delivery of the service.

-For example, in the field of education, students (customers) should also cooperate with the teachers (service personnel) to make it successful.
-Similarly, in many other service fields, the customer’s cooperation is very important for availing the services.
+Take education, for instance.
+Here, students (customers) must cooperate with teachers (service personnel) to ensure a successful outcome.
+Similarly, in numerous other service sectors, the customer’s participation is crucial for availing the services.

 6. Process

-Process refers to how the activities are originally performed, and the steps are undertaken to perform such activities.
-For the last few years, the study of ‘processes’ is being given due consideration, especially in the field of computer programming, manufacturing, engineering, etc.
+The term ‘process’ refers to the method by which activities are initially carried out and the steps taken to perform these activities.
+Over the past few years, the study of ‘processes’ has been given significant attention, particularly in fields like computer programming, manufacturing, and engineering.

-‘Process’ has set up some innovative improvements, such as ‘lean production’ and ‘just-in-time5 in the field of production and manufacturing.
-In the present times, the importance of process is getting recognition even in the service industries and also becoming one of the core competencies of the service industries.
+‘Process’ has paved the way for innovative improvements, such as ‘lean production’ and ‘just-in-time’ in the field of production and manufacturing.
+In recent times, the importance of process is gaining recognition even in the service industries and is becoming one of their core competencies.

 7. Physical Evidence

-Physical evidence is one of the constituents of the marketing mix for services.
-It permits the customer to review his decision regarding the company for one more time.
+Physical evidence is a critical component of the marketing mix for services.
+It allows the customer to reassess their decision about the company.

-For example, if a customer visits a restaurant, he usually expects cleanliness and a pleasant ambiance.
-Similarly, if people travel in the first class of an airplane, then they expect extra space, comfort, and facilities.
+For instance, if a customer visits a restaurant, they typically expect cleanliness and a pleasant ambience.
+Similarly, if individuals travel in first class on an airplane, they anticipate extra space, comfort, and amenities.

 Disclaimer: While we make every effort to update the information, products, and services on our website and related platforms/websites, inadvertent inaccuracies, typographical errors, or delays in updating the information may occur.
 The material provided on this site and associated web pages is for reference and general information purposes only.
 In case of any inconsistencies between the information provided on this site and the respective product/service document, the details mentioned in the product/service document shall prevail.
 Subscribers and users are advised to seek professional advice before acting on the information contained herein.
 It is recommended that users make an informed decision regarding any product or service after reviewing the relevant product/service document and applicable terms and conditions.
 If any inconsistencies are observed, please reach out to us.